indie-blogs-bg

 3. Working with Apps

 For Android apps, ensure that your markup specifies the correct URL for the app’s search handler.
-Follow Firebase App Indexing documentation for Android to set up the necessary intent filters.
+Follow the Firebase App Indexing documentation for Android to set up the necessary intent filters.

 Preventing the Sitelinks Search Box from Appearing